JO-YE/alx-interview/0x02-minimum_operations/README.md

 The float('inf') syntax is used to create a floating-point representation of positive infinity in Python.
 When you use float('inf'), you are essentially creating a floating-point number that is larger than any other numeric value, including any finite floating-point number.
 ```

-#### The recursive approachn used to solve this problem can be explained as follows:
+#### The recursive approach used to solve this problem can be explained as follows:

 > If n is less than or equal to 1, we don't need any operations, and we return 0 as the base case of the recursion.
 >